Z3R0ZZZ/Zeroz-Sec-Notes/note/ctf/DGSE_NullVastation_Challenge.md

 ## OSINT :

-Amoung my investigation i was able to collect some infos and linked them
+among my investigation i was able to collect some infos and linked them

 A phone number from reverse : `+1337133742069`